-Culture Art & Media Axel Erlandson's Living Circus Tree Sculptures By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 via.
+Culture Art & Media Axel Erlandson's Living Circus Tree Sculptures By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 via.
 Gilroy Gardens, Wikipedia Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Axel Erlandson was a horticulturist known for shaping trees into unusual forms, a kind of bonsai on a large scale.
 He was born in Sweden in 1885 and moved to the United States with his parents as a child, and grew up to become a farmer in California.
 According to a biography on Atlas Obscura, Erlandson began shaping trees after observing the natural bonding process known as inosculation.
 He used a combination of grafting and bending to guide the trunks into geometric forms.
 Soon, his wife and daughter suggested that he sell tickets to view the trees and Erlandson opened his attraction, The Tree Circus.
 John Pilge/Public DomainThe trees gained attention from the press, and were featured a number of times in Ripley's Believe It or Not.
 Erlandson famously told the column's writer that his only secret to growing tree sculptures was talking to them.
 However, the park wasn't a financial success, and Erlandson sold the property shortly before his death in 1964.
 Richard Reames, arborsmith.com/CC BY 3.0 Many of the original trees died before Michael Bonfante, owner of Nob Hill Foods and a horticulture enthusiast undertook the project of rescuing the remaining trees.
 He opened Gilroy Gardens, and relocated the trees to their current home in 1985.
 According to their website, 25 of Erlandson's original trees remain on display, including his first, the "Four Legged Giant."
 Here's a slightly wacky yet wonderful video of the trees' journey with 1980's footage: Erlandson's work has inspired a number of artists and designers, with the promise of building living, organic structures.
 One such designer is Gorden Glaze, who hopes to grow living jungle gyms from trees.